Graph Kernel Neural Networks: GNNs from Graph Kernels

+We can easily see that the same holds for an arbitrary subgraph radius $r$ under the assumption of a sufficient number of layers.
+For simplicity, we will assume $r=1$, but, as shown in the previous argument, increasing $r$ increases the descriptive power of the GKC layer.
+Note that the full GKC Layer can be seen as 1) a label propagation step followed by 2) a hashing step.
+The label propagation is given by the computation of the WL kernel against a structural mask, due to the 1-WL iterations on the subgraphs.

-\begin{theorem} Given two input graphs $\mathcal{G}_1$ and $\mathcal{G}_2$, if the 1-WL test can distinguish between them then there exists an instance of a GKNN that can also distinguish them. \end{theorem} A sketch of proof of Theorem~\ref{thm:likewl} can be found in Appendix~\ref{sec:proofs}.
-Next, we show that the GKNN can distinguish between pairs of graphs where the 1-WL test fails.
-To see that this is the case, consider the standard example of two graphs with 6 nodes, where the first graph is made of two disconnected cycles with 3 nodes, while the second graph is a single cycle with 6 nodes.
-Both graphs are regular, with every node of the graphs being adjacent to two other nodes, i.e., every node has degree 2.
-As explained in~\cite{nikolentzos2020k}, despite being non-isomorphic, the two graphs are considered identical by the 1-WL test (in other words, the WL relabeling procedure converges to the same set of labels for the two graphs).
-To see why this happens, consider that through the propagation phases each node is only made aware of what degree other nodes in the graph have and not how many such nodes can be reached.
-As the following lemma shows, this is not an issue for the GKNN:
+The hashing, on the other hand, comes from the implicit dot product against the structural masks.
+This is, in essence, a projection onto the space spanned by them and forces a hashing where the adopted masks form a representation space for the hashing itself.
+Note that, under the assumption of a sufficiently large (possibly complete) set of structural masks $\lbrace \mathcal{M}_1, \cdots, \mathcal{M}_m\rbrace$ spanning the space of graphs over $n$ nodes, the dot product induced hashing will not introduce conflicts between nodes with different labels.
+In other words, distinct labels under the 1-WL iterations will eventually be mapped to distinct labels at some GKC layer.
+Note, however, that under these assumptions the expressive power is greater or equal than that of 1-WL and labels that are equivalent under 1-WL iteration can indeed be mapped to distinct labels by some GKC layer.
+In fact, the propagation for 1-WL uses only the star of radius 1 around a particular node, while our scheme uses the full 1-hop subgraph, which includes connections between neighbors.
+Therefore, given a sufficient number of GKC layers and a reasonable pooling strategy, the GKNN will be able to distinguish between the two input graphs. \\ \\ \textit{\textbf{Graphs where the 1-WL test fails.}} Not only the GKNN can distinguish between pairs of graphs that are correctly distinguished by the 1-WL test, but it also succeeds where the 1-WL test fails.
+To see that this is the case, consider the standard example of two graphs with 6 nodes, where $\mathcal{G}_1$ is the dumbbell graph obtained by connecting two 3-nodes cycles with one edge, while $\mathcal{G}_2$ is a $2 \times 3$ lattice graph (see Figure~\ref{fig:WL_failure}).
+Both graphs have the same degree distribution, with 4 nodes of degree 2 and 2 nodes of degree 3.
+As explained in~\cite{sato2020survey,nikolentzos2020k}, despite being non-isomorphic, the two graphs are considered identical by the 1-WL test (in other words, the WL relabeling procedure converges to the same set of labels for the two graphs).
+To see why this happens, consider that through the propagation phases, each node is only made aware of what degree other nodes in the graph have, and not how many such nodes can be reached.
+However, we can easily see that this is not an issue for the GKNN.